corbin-r/Tech-Sphere-Software/README.md

 The Tech Sphere Software
 ==================
+##### Keeping this for archival purposes, this code is no longer used.
-This is the proprietary software The Tech Sphere has built and uses.
+This is the open source software The Tech Sphere has built and uses.

 ##### Glossary
 1. Overview of the software